fangq/iso2mesh/trunk/iso2mesh/README.txt

 	   opt(1,2,..).regions: user specified regions interior pt list opt(1,2,..).surf.{node,elem}: add additional surfaces
 	   opt(1,2,..).{A,B}: linear transformation for each surface
+	   opt.autoregion: if set to 1, vol2surf will try to determine the interior points for each closed surface automatically
 	 dofix: 1: perform mesh validation&repair, 0: skip repairing
 	 method: - if method is 'simplify', iso2mesh will first call binsurface to generate a voxel-based surface mesh and then